Ukraine

 The war continues.
 So does our support.

 In Ukraine, the war proceeds with devastating consequences for civilians.
 Millions of people have lost their homes and live in makeshift conditions without water, heat, or medical care.
-Caritas Czech Republic helps directly on the ground — providing dignified housing for internally displaced people, repairing damaged homes and medical facilities, building modular shelters, supplying drinking water, opening mental health centers, and supporting education and retraining.
+Caritas Czech Republic helps directly on the ground — providing dignified housing for internally displaced people, repairing damaged homes and medical facilities, building modular shelters, supplying drinking water, opening mental health centres, and supporting education and retraining.

 More than 12 million people need urgent assistance, and nearly 4 million are internally displaced.
 Attacks reach schools, hospitals, and residential buildings.
 The health care system is overloaded, and life in uncertainty leaves serious psychological effects.

-Why help for Ukraine is still needed
+Why helping for Ukraine is still needed

-The highest civilian casualties in three years
+The highest number of casualties

-The highest civilian casualties in three years
+The highest number of casualties

 In June 2025, Ukraine recorded the highest number of civilian casualties in three years — 232 deaths and 1,343 injured.
 Rocket and drone attacks also strike areas far from the front, destroying homes, schools, and hospitals.
 Millions live in uncertainty, often spending hours in shelters and losing support systems.
 Aid remains essential — it saves lives, restores homes, and gives hope.